chinapedia/wikipedia.abstract.en/Page/Centers_for_Disease_Control_and_Prevention.md

 History

-CDC_HDR_I.jpg, as seen from Emory University]] CDC's Roybal campus in Atlanta, Georgia Arlen Specter Headquarters and Emergency Operations Center Tom Harkin Global Communications Center Preparing_to_enter_Ebola_treatment_unit.jpg staff preparing to enter an Ebola treatment unit in Liberia, August 2014]] The Communicable Disease Center was founded July 1, 1946, as the successor to the World War II Malaria Control in War Areas program[4] of the Office of National Defense Malaria Control Activities.[5]
+, as seen from Emory University]] staff preparing to enter an Ebola treatment unit in Liberia, August 2014]] The Communicable Disease Center was founded July 1, 1946, as the successor to the World War II Malaria Control in War Areas program[4] of the Office of National Defense Malaria Control Activities.[5]

 Preceding its founding, organizations with global influence in malaria control were the Malaria Commission of the League of Nations and the Rockefeller Foundation.[6]
 The Rockefeller Foundation greatly supported malaria control,[7] sought to have the governments take over some of its efforts, and collaborated with the agency.[8]